ericoporto/SierraSpeech/README.md

 This module carries the licenses of the module it forks from.

-Sierra Speech was developed by [Snarky](https://github.com/messengerbag), who was funded by AGS forum member bx83, who agreed to make the code open-source.
+Speech Bubble was developed by [Snarky](https://github.com/messengerbag), who was funded by AGS forum member bx83, who agreed to make the code open-source.
 Thanks!

 This code is offered under the [MIT License](LICENSE)